 According to Wikipedia, the first ever pop-up ad appeared in the late 1990s on the web hosting website Tripod.com.
 In their early days, pop-ups were primarily used by third-party advertisers, and they were particularly cringe-worthy.
 Do you remember the first time a brightly colored pop-up jumped out on your screen, alerting you that you'd won some sort of content or prize?
 I know I do.
 And as far as I can remember, I never collected any of those fabulous prizes.

-For a time, pop-up forms largely disappeared from the internet.
-But then they came back.
-Only this time it wasn't third-party advertisers that were using them ... it was marketers like you and me.
+For a time, pop-up ads largely disappeared from the internet.
+But they eventually became replaced by pop-up forms.
+Only this time it wasn't third-party advertisers that were using this pop-up format ... it was marketers like you and me.